 Particularly interesting and quite scary, is Alzheimer’s Disease being connected to your thyroid levels.
 A study found that: “Women with TSH below 1.0 and those with a TSH above 2.1 had a greater than two-fold higher risk of developing Alzheimer’s Disease.”

 In contrast, they observed no such relationship between TSH levels and Alzheimer’s Disease risk in men.

-This study on dementia says that patients suffering from cognitive decline must be screened for hypothyroidism to rule it out as a cause.
+A study on dementia said that patients suffering from cognitive decline must be screened for hypothyroidism to rule it out as a cause.

 Yes, thyroid hormones even affect your sex drive.

 The active thyroid hormone T3 just so happens to be vital in the functioning of both the ovaries and testes, whereby too little available T3 can cause your sex drive to go out of business and diminish.
 You know how I said thyroid hormones are needed for every function and every cell?
 Yep, even sexual functions and arousal.